luontola/extformatter/README.txt

     RELEASING A NEW VERSION

-1. Commands for releasing a new version:
+1. Run these commands in the project's root directory to release a new version:

       svn update
       mvn clean